- Increasing Diversity

 To achieve this goal we are

-- spearheading the Alliance to Increase Diversity in Genetic Counseling (AID-GC), an expansive, innovative project funded by the Warren Alpert Foundation through a grant to 2021 Penn Medicine.
-PI Kathleen Valverde, PhD, LCGC, the Director of the Master of Science in Genetic Counseling Program at the Perelman School of Medicine at the University of Pennsylvania, will lead this effort, which is joined by a consortium of four participating genetic counseling master’s programs from Boston University, Rutgers University, Sarah Lawrence College, and the University of Maryland School of Medicine.
+- spearheading the Alliance to Increase Diversity in Genetic Counseling (AID-GC), an expansive, innovative project funded by a grant of $9.5 million from the Warren Alpert Foundation to Penn Medicine.
+PI Kathleen Valverde, PhD, LCGC, the Director of the Master of Science in Genetic Counseling Program at the Perelman School of Medicine at the University of Pennsylvania, leads this effort, which is joined by a consortium of four participating genetic counseling master’s programs from Boston University, Rutgers University, Sarah Lawrence College, and the University of Maryland School of Medicine.
 Ten students will be selected yearly, two from each program, Click here for more information.

 - offering full-time, six-week long, paid summer internships for undergraduate students from communities/groups that are under-represented in genetic counseling.
 The internships provide students who are interested in careers in genetic counseling with exposure to a broad range of clinical genetics specialties, conferences and case conferences, research and laboratory work, shadowing in multiple clinical settings, and opportunities for one-on-one interactions with genetic counselors and current students.